kadirahq/flow-router/README.md

 Flow Router and Iron Router are two different routers.
 Iron Router tries to be a full featured solution.
 It tries to do everything including routing, subscriptions, rendering and layout management.

 Flow Router is a minimalistic solution focused on routing with UI performance in mind.
-It exposes APIs for related functionality
+It exposes APIs for related functionality.

-Let's learn more about the differences
+Let's learn more about the differences:

 ### Rendering